Josh Thompson (defensive back)

 Josh Thompson (born October 20, 1998) is an American professional football safety.
+He previously played for the Tennessee Titans of the National Football League (NFL).
 He played college football at Texas.

-Early years
+Early life

 Thompson attended Nacogdoches High School in Nacogdoches, Texas.
 A four-star recruit, he committed to Texas to play college football on July 27, 2016.
 He chose Texas over, among others, Baylor, Kansas State, Minnesota, Mississippi, Missouri, Penn State, and UCLA.

 College career

 Thompson played at Texas from 2017 to 2021.
 During his career he had 108 tackles (79 solo), five tackles for loss, two interceptions, one fumble recovery, one touchdown, and seven pass break-ups in 37 games.